pierrre1618/depth-isnet/README.md

 ## Overview

 Unlike the original ISNet, which takes a standard 3-channel RGB image as input, Depth-ISNet uses a 4-channel input: **RGB + Depth map**.
 The depth map is estimated using [DepthAnythingV2](https://github.com/DepthAnything/Depth-Anything-V2).
+Depth map is a greyscale image that show how far is the object from the camera

 This modification improves results compared to the standard 3-channel ISNet trained with the same parameters.
 Additionally, the model is easily exportable to **ONNX** and **CoreML**, making it suitable for deployment across various platforms.